blackboxnlp/2021/program.md

 - _On the Language-specificity of Multilingual BERT and the Impact of Fine-tuning_.
 Marc Tanti, Lonneke van der Plas, Claudia Borg and Albert Gatt.
 - _Language Models Use Monotonicity to Assess NPI Licensing_.
 Jaap Jumelet, Milica Denic, Jakub Szymanik, Dieuwke Hupkes and Shane Steinert-Threlkeld.
 - _Testing the linguistics of transformer generalizations_.
 Saliha Muradoglu and Mans Hulden.
+- _Do Language Models know the Way to Rome?_ Bastien Liétard, Mostafa Abdou and Anders Søgaard.

 **Extended abstracts**
 - _BPE affects Training Data Memorization by Transformer Language Models_.
 Eugene Kharitonov, Marco Baroni and Dieuwke Hupkes.